 Many just released English and American movies are in English with French subtitles.
 Check the movie program.
 V.O. means version originale (original language).
 The Champo and the Grand Action movie theaters in the left bank often show old American movies in English.

-La Cinémathèque Francaise, a world class cinema museum, is housed in a Frank Gehry's daring building in Bercy.
+La Cinémathèque Francaise, a world class cinema museum, is housed in a Frank Gehry's daring building in Bercy district.
 It shows many rare international films.

 Dedicated to the most beautiful pieces of the collections of the Cinémathèque française, the Cinema Museum displays a unique heritage in the world covering the prehistory of cinema to the present day.
 Mythical costumes and accessories, luxurious models of magic lanterns, picture boxes and optical views of the 18th century, cameras and projectors, models or sets, posters, photographs, manuscripts and other archives form an exceptional ensemble, probably the oldest in the world, acquired by pioneers of the film collection and constantly enriched.